ImCompleteOpposite/proot-distro-mods/distro-tutorial/arch.md

 # This tutorial is for Arch Linux!

 ## Installing Arch
-Use the following command to install the latest stable release of Arch:
+Use the following command to install Arch:
 ```
 proot-distro install archlinux
 ```